 How to register

 To register you will need to complete a registration pack either online or you can come to the surgery during opening hours.
-When this is completed please leave at reception.
+When this is completed please hand to a receptionist, who will check that all relevant paperwork has been completed.

 When you register you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
-It also helps us know if you need an initial review with a Dr or nurse.
-If this is the case our administration will contact you, so please double check you put your most up to date telephone number on the registration forms.
+It also helps us know if you need an initial review with a clinician.
+If this is the case a member of our administration team will contact you, so please double check you put your most up to date telephone number on the registration forms.

 Online medical information